-NGOs Funding: Are There any Initiative at the Government’s End
+NGOs Funding: Are There any Initiatives at the Government’s End

-This platform facilitates the coordination between the NGOs and that of the other sectors.
-National informatics center is the forefather authority that launched this initiative with the assistance of the NITI Ayog.
+This platform facilitates the coordination between the NGOs and of the other sectors.
+The national informatics center is the forefather authority that launched this initiative with the assistance of the NITI Ayog.

-With the help of such a platform, necessary details are exchanged between the NGOs and the other entities like that of the government departments and the firms that work on a voluntary basis.
+With the help of such a platform, necessary details are exchanged between the NGOs and other entities like that of government departments and firms that work on a voluntary basis.

 Once the NGO gets registered with this portal, this will open avenues for them to get hold of the government schemes and the necessary grants as launched by the government.

 There are numerous benefits that come along following the registration of the NGO with the DARPAN portal.
 Some of them have been given below:

 - The very first benefit shows up in the form of helping the NGOs so that they can easily forge interaction with the appropriate departments of the government.

 - This portal enables the NGO sto fetch an ID which is unique in itself.
 This would impart strength to the NGOs functioning and uphold its credibility and integrity.